 Mr. Rockefeller was hardly the only member of his class to stay at the Arizona Inn.
 In the Inn’s first 30 years, both American & British royalty enjoyed its serene comforts and Western hospitality, including: Princess Margaret & Lord Snowden; Lord & Lady Halifax; Howard Hughes; and Eleanor Roosevelt.

-Several rungs down on the Social Ladder were other famous guests, such as Salvador Dali; Van Cliburn; Ansel Adams; John Foster Dullas; Thornton Wilder; Frank Lloyd Wright; and Clark Gable.
+Several rungs down on the Social Ladder were other famous guests, such as Salvador Dali; Van Cliburn; Ansel Adams; John Foster Dulles; Thornton Wilder; Frank Lloyd Wright; and Clark Gable.
 Of course, today hardly anyone younger than 60 would know who they were or why they were famous.

 Why do the rich & famous stay & dine at the Arizona Inn?
 Because they can!

-Why, you may ask, have I chosen to write this review in such an unconventional manner?
+Why you may ask, have I chosen to write this review in such an unconventional manner?
 Because I could only repeat what has been written about the Inn thousands of times over the past 80 years: a long & boring list of superlatives.

-While meals in the main dining room can be pricy, breakfast and lunch at the indoor/outdoor Audubon Bar and at poolside are priced similarly to other nice restaurants around Tucson.
+While meals in the main dining room can be pricy, breakfast and lunch at the indoor/outdoor Audubon Bar and at the poolside are priced similarly to other nice restaurants around Tucson.
 We have been recommending lunch at the poolside bar since we started this website.
 It’s a delightful place for locals to take an hour lunch break and relax.

-Sunday Brunch at the Inn is only $30.
-We will be reviewing it soon for our upcoming List of The Best Sunday Brunch in Tucson.
 In summer, the Inn is a great place for a staycation.
 You get all the first class amenities and service but the lodging rate is about half the winter rate.
 You can also check their website for specials.

 As to banquet facilities, our Convention & Visitor Bureau holds their monthly meeting at the Inn.
 So, as a member, I enjoy lunch in their largest banquet room 12 times a year.
 Ms. Karen & I have also attended small-venue performances there as well.
 There is no finer banquet facility in town.
 You won’t get a rubber chicken meal here.
 The Inn can easily serve a really good meal for 200 guests.